zoydtc/zoydtc.github.io/_tabs/about.md

 ---
-# the default layout is 'page'
+layout: page
+title: About
 icon: fas fa-info-circle
 order: 4
 ---

 # Hi, I'm Zoyia Melton 👋

-# From Systems to Streams 🚀
+## From Systems to Streams 🚀

 I am an **Infrastructure Engineer & Linux System Administrator** with a deep background in managing stable, scalable systems.
 Currently, I am expanding my expertise into the world of **Data Engineering** through the **DataTalksClub DE Zoomcamp**.